 Plus, a Boston bride wouldn’t want to remain in this savage wilderness.

-“I’ll call for you to-morrow, at the time you close the store.
+“I’ll call for you to-morrow, at the time you close the store early.
 I’ll even come to the back door, if that’s what you want.
 I’ll bring everything.
 It’s not everyday a girl gets a man to slave over a meal for her.”

 “True, but I’ll have to keep an avid eye on him to make certain everything is perfect.
 Any special requests or just the usual?”
 She gently shrugged, overwhelmed.